 Wychwood Sixth (Years 12 and 13)

 The Sixth Form years are the pinnacle of the educational experience we offer at Wychwood.
-There is much help with subject choices and in addition to A Levels, we are introducing a small number of BTEC courses from September 2018.
+There is much help with subject choices including A Level and BTEC courses.

 Most girls start 4 A Levels or BTECs with the intention of continuing with 3 subjects.
 They may also take an EPQ (Extended Project Qualification).
 This is a largely independent qualification, appreciated by the universities.
 The taught component happens in Study I (Year 12), the independent research and writing up occurs during the following summer holiday and the girls present and submit in the Michaelmas term of Study II (Year 13), allowing them to focus on their A Level exams thereafter.